searchdiscovery/client-jnj-ga4-dl-spec/events/survey/complete_survey_step.md

 This event is fired when a step/section of a survey is successfully received and process.
 This is in contrast to [`survey_error`](survey/survey_error.md) which occurs when a submission is attempted but an error occurs and the survey input is not recieved and processed.

-It is importand to note that step_choices that include PII (e.g. freeform input fields, first name, last name, email address, home address, etc.) should be **_EXCLUDED_** from this data layer event.
+It is importand to note that the `step_choice` attrbiute which can possibly include PII (e.g. freeform input fields, first name, last name, email address, home address, etc.) should be **_EXCLUDED_** from this data layer event.
 For more information, please visit [Understanding PII in Google's contracts and policies](https://support.google.com/analytics/answer/7686480?hl=en).

 ## Javascript Code